 - Preheat oven to 425 degrees.
-In a large cast iron skillet heat the olive oil on medium high heat until it starts smoking.
+Heat the olive oil on medium-high heat in a large cast iron skillet until it starts smoking.
 Salt and pepper each side of the roast and sear for 2-3 minutes on each side to give it a dark brown crust.

 All nutritional information is based on third party calculations and is only an estimate.
 Each recipe and nutritional value will vary depending on the brands you use, measuring methods and portion sizes per household.